adamsxs/sandbox/README.md

 # sandbox
-A place for short ideas, failures, and gag projects that may or may not have anything useful.
+A place for short ideas, failures, and gag projects with sometimes useful takeaways.